MicrosoftDocs/powerapps-docs/articles/data-platform-table-lookup.md

 ## Deleting a record with lookup field

-Once table A has a lookup field to table B, it impacts the record delete behavior in the following way:
+Once table A has a lookup field to table B, it impacts the record delete behavior in the following ways:

-1. You can delete any record in table A without any restriction.
+* You can delete any record in table A without restriction.
-2. When deleting a record in table B, if this record matches one or multiple records in table A, you need to delete all the match records in table A first.
+* When deleting a record in table B, if this record matches one or multiple records in table A, you need to delete all the match records in table A first.